hazae41/symbol-dispose-polyfill/README.md

 # Symbol.dispose and Symbol.asyncDispose polyfill

-Polyfill for Symbol.dispose and Symbol.asyncDispose
+Polyfill for `Symbol.dispose` and `Symbol.asyncDispose`

 ## Features
 - ESModules and CommonJS
+- No external dependency
 - Unit-tested
 - `Symbol.dispose` is polyfilled as `Symbol.for("dispose")` if not available
 - `Symbol.asyncDispose` is polyfilled as `Symbol.for("asyncDispose")` if not available